agarrharr/adam.garrett-harris.com/content/blog/2021-01-16-2021-state-of-the-apps/index.md

 ### Apple TV (iOS, macOS)

 I don’t own a physical Apple TV devices, but when I got my Mac Mini earlier this year, it came with a subscription to Apple TV +.
 I couldn’t find the time to watch it at first, but I watched all of The Morning Show, For All Mankind, Servant, Defending Jacob, and now I’m watching Ted Lasso with my wife.
 She doesn’t want to pay for it, but I can’t wait for the second season on all of theses shows.
-Plus Wolfwalkers, Greyhound, and Foundation all look good.
+Plus Wolfwalkers, Greyhound, See, and Foundation all look good.
 It’s going to be hard to give up this service if Apple keeps coming out with great content like this.

 ### Sofa (iOS)